datacoves/docs/docs/how-tos/snowflake/warehouses-schemas-roles.md

 ### Schema Creation

 Schema creation is similar to warehouse creation.
 Schemas are configured in `secure/databases.yml` and the `secure/create_snowflake_objects.py -s schemas -t prd` command is run to create them.
-Note this script should run with the same role that normally run your dbt jobs like _TRANSFORMER_DBT_
+Note this script should run with the same role that normally runs your dbt jobs like _TRANSFORMER_DBT_

 ![Creating Snowflake Schemas](assets/create_snowflake_objects_schemas.png)